VictorySpecificationII/api-with-redis-cache/k8s-project/README.md

 Run Traefik by
  - ./traefik/deployment.sh

+Run PostgreSQL by
+ - ./postgresql/deployment.sh

 Run Redis by
  - ./redis/deployment.sh

+Run memcached by
+ - ./memcached/deployment.sh

+Run Gitea by (currently unused in favor of GitHub)
+ - ./gitea.deployment.sh

+Run Jenkins by
+ - ./jenkins/deployment.sh

 Run HTTPBin by
  - microk8s kubectl apply -f httpbin/httpbin.yaml

 Run api by
  - microk8s kubectl apply -f api/api.yaml

+# Specifics

+Jumping from cafeteria to cafeteria with different network layouts?
+Inside the microk8s/ directory, there are instructions on how to add the venue's subnet to metallb through a configmap.
+That should help you out.